 From Mallacoota’s community action before and after the devastating 2019/2020 fires to community led activities in Moe South to unique plans in the far north east … there are plenty of great examples of strategic community led bushfire management across this state.

 - Briagolong – This rural township in Wellington Shire took part in the Community Based Bushfire Management program in 2019.
-Amongst other community events, this creative mob made films a as part of a competition.
-You will find them here.
+Among other community events, this creative mob made films as part of a local film festival competition.
+You can find the short films and more here.

 - Callignee & Traralgon South – Here you can read about the Callignee and Traralgon South Emergency Committee (CEC) and the Latrobe Community Emergency Management Forum (LCEMF).